quaderno/quaderno-edd/readme.txt

 = 1.8 =
 * New: Send receipts (simplified invoices)
 * New: Add just one item to the invoice
-* New: Don't invoice if total amount is zero
+* New: Do not invoice if total amount is zero
 * Fix: error with customers on multisites
 * Fix: negative payments always generate receipts
 * Fix: sometimes transaction id does not exist